agCleo/craft-oa-ScholIndexes-doc/README.md

 ## How up-to-date is the catalogue?
 Each catalogue entry indicates the date of the last version.

-Furthermore, it was since the beginning the plan of CRAFT-OA to provide an easily updatable and scalable documentation about scholarly publications indexes.
+Furthermore, it was since the beginning the plan of CRAFT-OA to provide an easily updatable and scalable documentation about academic publications indexes.
 The independent files for each index, the consistent and robust structure of each entry will precisely facilitate the collaborative updates.
 The storage on a github will in addition allow to keep track of all the changes.

 ## Are there other versions of the catalog?